swiftlang/swift-evolution/proposals/NNNN-static-link-runtime-libraries-by-default-on-supported-platforms.md

 ## Proposed solution

-We propose to make statically linking of the Swift runtime libraries SwiftPM's default behavior when building executables on platforms that support such linking, with an opt-out way to disable this default behavior.
+We propose to make statically linking of the Swift runtime libraries SwiftPM's default behavior when building executables in release mode on platforms that support such linking, with an opt-out way to disable this default behavior.

+Building in debug mode will continue to dynamically link the Swift runtime libraries, given that debugging requires the Swift toolchain to be installed and as such the Swift runtime libraries are by definition present.

 Note this does not mean the resulting program is fully statically linked - only the Swift runtime libraries (stdlib, Foundation, Dispatch, etc) would be statically linked into the program, while external dependencies will continue to be dynamically linked and would remain a concern left to the user when deploying Swift based programs.
 Such external dependencies include: